idbentley/yo.next/README.md

 #### End User

-End users now use a single generator targetting their `Platform` of choice.
+End users now use a single generator targeting their `Platform` of choice.
 They can then select from a list of installed generators, or optionally grab other ones from `npm`.

 ## Contributing